thanos-io/thanos/docs/components/bucket.md

       --refresh=30m             Refresh interval to download metadata from remote storage
-      --timeout=5m              Timeout to download metadata from remote storage --label=LABEL             Prometheus label to use as timeline title
+      --timeout=5m              Timeout to download metadata from remote storage --label="prometheus"      Prometheus label to use as timeline title

 ```